JokerJohn/PALoc/README.md

 ## Important Issue

-### How do we calculate cov of odom factor in GTSAM?
+### How do we calculate covariance of odom factor in GTSAM?

 We follow the assumption of pose Independence as barfoot does(TRO 2014) as equation (13), there is no correlated cov between this two poses.
 Left-hand convention means a small increments on **world frame**.